pydicom/pydicom/doc/old/working_with_overlays.rst

 Introduction
 ------------

-Overlays in DICOM are present in what's called a :dcm:`Repeating Group
-<part05/sect_7.6.html>`, where the group number of the element tags are defined
-over a range rather than a specific value.
-For example, the group number of (60xx,3000) *Overlay Data* may be 6000, 6002, or any even value up to 601E.
+:dcm:`Overlays<part03/sect_C.9.2.html>` in DICOM are present in what's called a :dcm:`Repeating Group<part05/sect_7.6.html>`, where the group number of the element tags are defined over a range rather than a specific value.
+For example, the tag's group number for (60xx,3000) *Overlay Data* may be (in hex) ``6000``, ``6002``, or any even value up to ``601E``.
 This allows a dataset to include multiple overlays, where the related elements for each overlay use the same group number.
 Because of this, the only way to access a particular element from an overlay is to use the ``Dataset[group, elem]`` method:

 >>> import pydicom
 >>> from pydicom.data import get_testdata_files